piddlingtuna/COMP2511_21T2/week09/README.md

 * A dragon can only move up, down, left or right, and has a 1 in 6 chance of inflicting 20 points of damage.

 Look at the `CharacterBase` class.

+Similar to strategy - use Template if you have really a large algorithm Strategy can change behavourial

 ### C. Decorator Pattern